-Under his leadership, Tennessee is recognized as a national leader in education, economic development, efficient and effective government and fiscal strength.
+Under his leadership, Tennessee became recognized as a national leader in education, economic development, efficient and effective government, and fiscal strength.

 In 2013, Haslam launched the Drive to 55 initiative to increase the number of Tennesseans with a postsecondary degree or credential to 55 percent by 2025.
-More Tennesseans are going to college and fewer need remediation when they get there.
-First-time freshmen enrollment has increased 30 percent at community colleges and 32 percent at technical colleges, and the college-going rate in Tennessee increased to a high of nearly 64 percent in 2017.
+More Tennesseans started going to college and fewer needed remediation when they got there.
+First-time freshmen enrollment increased 30 percent at community colleges and 32 percent at technical colleges, and the college-going rate in Tennessee increased to a high of nearly 64 percent in 2017.

-Tennessee students have been the fastest improving in the country in academic achievement.
-High school graduation rates are at an all-time high, and under the Drive to 55 initiative the Tennessee Promise and Tennessee Reconnect programs were launched making Tennessee the first state in the nation to offer high school graduates and adults two years of community or technical college free of tuition and mandatory fees.
+Under the Haslam administration, Tennessee students became the fastest improving in the country in academic achievement.
+High school graduation rates are now at an all-time high, and under the Drive to 55 initiative, the Tennessee Promise and Tennessee Reconnect programs were launched, making Tennessee the first state in the nation to offer high school graduates and adults two years of community or technical college free of tuition and mandatory fees.

-Since Governor Haslam took office in 2011, approximately 450,000 net new private sector jobs have been created in Tennessee and, last year, Tennessee’s unemployment rate reached the lowest level in state history and has remained close to that record-low rate.
-Tennessee has been ranked No.1 for advanced industry job growth, No. 1 for jobs created through foreign direct investment and is a three-time winner of “State of the Year” for economic development by Business Facilities magazine.
+During Governor Haslam’s time in office, approximately 450,000 net new private sector jobs were created in Tennessee and in 2018, Tennessee’s unemployment rate reached the lowest level in state history and has remained close to that record-low rate.
+Tennessee was ranked No.1 for advanced industry job growth, No. 1 for jobs created through foreign direct investment, and became a three-time winner of “State of the Year” for economic development by Business Facilities magazine.

-The governor worked with the Tennessee General Assembly in 2017 to pass the largest tax cut in Tennessee history while delivering a safe, reliable and debt-free transportation system.
-He and his administration have cut more than $575 million in recurring spending, shrunk state government by 7 percent, balanced the budget every year, ensured Tennessee has the lowest debt in the country and more than tripled the state’s savings account.
-For only the second time in state history, Tennessee has been awarded a triple AAA bond rating.
+The governor worked with the Tennessee General Assembly in 2017 to pass the largest tax cut in Tennessee history while delivering a safe, reliable, and debt-free transportation system.
+He and his administration cut more than $575 million in recurring spending, shrunk state government by 7 percent, balanced the budget every year, ensured Tennessee had the lowest debt in the country, and more than tripled the state’s savings account.
+For only the second time in state history, Tennessee was awarded a triple AAA bond rating.